Equilevel algebras: Classification of equilevel algebras of codimension three in . Cell structure on

 There are exactly 15 such cells called $A_{i j}$, see Fig.~\ref{A}.
 They are parameterized by the points of the supports of their algebras.
-The indices $i, j$ characterizing these cells indicate the partition of these six (naturally ordered) points of the interval $(0, 2\pi)$ into pairs.
+The indices $i$ and $j$ in the notation of these cells indicate the partition of these six naturally ordered points of the interval $(0, 2\pi)$ into pairs.
+For example, $A_{32}$ denotes the picture in which the first point from the left is connected to the third remaining point, and the leftmost point remaining after that is connected to the second of the remaining three points.